Néstor Combin

 Néstor Combin (born 29 December 1940) is a former professional footballer who played as a striker.
-Born in Argentina, he spent most of his professional career in France, most notably with Lyon, and represented the France national team at international level.
+Born in Argentina, he spent most of his professional career in France, most notably with Lyon, and represented the France national team at the international level.
 He was dubbed "La Foudre" (The Lightning) in France, for his speed, and "Il Selvaggio" (the Savage) in Italy, for his fighting spirit.

 Club career

 Combin was born in Las Rosas, Argentina.
 During his time as a player in France, he scored 117 goals in the Division 1; 68 with Lyon and 49 with Red Star.
 In the 1973–74 season at Red Star, he formed a remarkable partnership in attack with Paraguayan forward Hugo González.
 In France, he also played for Metz, and in Italy for Juventus, Varese, Torino, and A.C.
 Milan.
 Combin scored 10 goals in 38 games for Juventus and 32 goals in 99 games for Torino.

 Combin was one of the first French internationals who played abroad in Italy's Serie A. He won several titles there, including a Coppa Italia with both Juventus and Torino, and an Intercontinental Cup with Milan.